cdelorey/clj-libtcod/README.md

 Installation
 -----------

 Make sure libtcod and SDL are properly installed on your system.
+Add the following to your `project.clj`'s dependencies:

+	[clj-libtcod "0.1.0-SNAPSHOT"]

 License
 --------